Kevinsillo/pc-info-powershell/README.md

-# pc-info-powershell
+# PC information Powershell
-That is a simple script for gather information of any computer with Powershell.
+That is a simple script for gather information of any computer with Powershell and send to email.

 ## Modify
 Edit the file to change email options and users/groups list